The Bankrate promise

 - Difficulty refinancing – If you’re not making payments (or interest-only payments), you might not have enough equity in your home to do a refinance when the balloon mortgage term is up.
 (Most lenders look for at least 20 percent home equity.)

-How are balloon payment mortgages different from traditional mortgages?
+How are balloon payment mortgages different from other loans?

 Because they are riskier products, balloon mortgages tend to have higher interest rates than traditional fixed- or adjustable-rate mortgages (ARMs).
 However, the interest rate on a balloon mortgage might be lower than the rates on other options at first, and you might not have to pay interest at all initially.